karamokoisrael/mpm-windows/README.md

 # mpm-windows
-your prefered cli for windwows
+your prefered cli for windows

+Please make sure you've installed git add added it to path before running mpm